'Every game is now a cup final. Every match now means a lot, every member of our squad knows that.'

-Linfield midfielder Chris Shields claims "every game is a cup final" in Danske Bank Premiership title race
+Linfield midfielder Chris Shields claims 'every game is a cup final' in title race

 It wasn’t pretty at times, but David Healy’s boys did what was required to keep them in the Danske Bank Premiership title mix.